U.S. Senate fails to advance debt ceiling, government funding measure | Business

 Schumer, who has warned that a default would hammer the economy, said afterward that Democrats would take further action this week to avoid a government shutdown and debt default.
 He did not specify what the next step would be.
 "Our country is now staring down the barrel of two Republican-manufactured disasters," he said on the Senate floor after the vote.

 A government shutdown - or worse, a default - would be a huge hit to Biden's Democrats, who have positioned themselves as the party of responsible government after Republican Donald Trump's chaotic presidency.
-Senate Republican leader Mitch McConnell said he would try to force the chamber to vote for a funding extension, separate from the provision that would suspend the government's $28.4 trillion debt limit through the end of 2022.
-That is not expected to succeed.
+Senate Republican leader Mitch McConnell tried unsuccessfully to force the chamber to vote for a funding extension, separate from the provision that would suspend the government's $28.4 trillion debt limit through the end of 2022.

 INFRASTRUCTURE TIMING UNCLEAR Democrats are also at odds over two pillars of Biden's domestic agenda - a $1 trillion infrastructure bill and a $3.5 trillion social spending package.